3mdeb/verified-boot/verified_boot_main.md

 #### Immutable Linux OS

 Immutable Linux operating systems are aimed to introduce reliable, more secure approach to Linux.
-Immutable Linux OS cores are designed to be unchangeable and read-only, meaning any changes made to the system are lost when system reboots.
+Fore such systems, the core components like kernel, system libraries or critical system files are read-only and cannot be modified permanently.
+Any changes made to the core system components are lost when system reboots but user information is preserved.
 The advantages of immutability are:
 * increased security - modifications to installed system structure should not be possible by design,
 * easy maintenance - updates are made via atomic upgrades.